dunstontc/learn-go/code/Kernighan/tgpl/notes/exercises.md

 - **Exercise 5.10**: Rewrite `topoSort` to use maps instead of slices and eliminate the initial sort.
 Verify that the results, though nondeterministic, are valid topological orderings.
 - **Exercise 5.11**: The instructor of the linear algebra course decides that calculus is now a prerequisite.
 Extend the `topoSort` function to report cycles.
 - **Exercise 5.12**: The `startElement` and `endElement` functions in `gopl.io/ch5/outline2` (§5.5) share a global variable, `depth`.
 Turn them into anonymous functions that share a variable local to the `outline` function.
 - **Exercise 5.13**: Modify `crawl` to make local copies of the pages it finds, creating directories as necessary.
-Don’t make copies of pages that come from a different domain.
+Don't make copies of pages that come from a different domain.
 For example, if the original page comes from `golang.org`, save all files from there, but exclude ones from `vimeo.com`.
 - **Exercise 5.14**: Use the `breadthFirst` function to explore a different structure.
-For example, you could use the course dependencies from the `topoSort` example (a directed graph), the file system hierarchy on your computer (a tree), or a list of bus or subway routes downloaded from your city government’s web site (an undirected graph).
+For example, you could use the course dependencies from the `topoSort` example (a directed graph), the file system hierarchy on your computer (a tree), or a list of bus or subway routes downloaded from your city government's web site (an undirected graph).
 - **Exercise 5.15**: Write variadic functions `max` and `min`, analogous to sum.
 What should these functions do when called with no arguments?
 Write variants that require at least one argument.
 - **Exercise 5.16**: Write a variadic version of `strings.Join`.
 - **Exercise 5.17**: Write a variadic function `ElementsByTagName` that, given an HTML node tree and zero or more names, returns all the elements that match one of those names.
 Here are two example calls: